 - NRE Students: Talk to your faculty advisor.

 - Go to Georgia Tech Undergraduate Research to view institute-wide research opportunities.

 - All courses require a permit to register.
-The permit is obtained by submitting the Research Registration Form.
+The permit is obtained by using the On-line Research Permit Request.

-- All unpaid courses are taken for credit and are given a letter grade.
+- All unpaid courses are taken for course credit and are given a letter grade.

 - Multiple semesters of the same research class (ex.
 ME 4699) can be taken and used towards your degree as outlined below.